Last reviewed on 25th September 2023 by Martin Alexander (Mortgage Advisor)

 Secured loans certainly have their place in the market, particularly in the buy to let arena.
-Secured loans for buy to let property could make financial sense and are increasingly being used.
-That being said, the majority of buy to let investors we speak to, still aren’t aware that secured loans can be used for buy to let property.
+Secured loans can make financial sense and are increasingly being used.
+That being said, the majority of property investors we speak to, still aren’t aware that secured loans can be used for property investment.

 The general consensus is that lenders are restricted more now than in previous years.
 Before the credit crunch in 2007, the mortgage market was wide open.
 Lenders were a lot more relaxed and applicants were self-certifying their own mortgages.
 As the mortgage market became increasingly restrained, secured loans gained popularity.

 Secured loans are versatile products.
 They can be used to purchase buy to let property and used to refurbish your buy to let or both!
 Lenders will first assess the equity you have in your assets and whether or not a second charge can be placed on the property that you own.
 This involves getting consent from first charge lenders where necessary.
 A valuation will also be carried out on any properties that you wish to use as collateral for the loan.

 Once lenders have assessed your proposal, a check will be made on your own details, such as your credit score and affordability.
 Secured loans for buy to let can be easier to obtain than buy to let mortgages and can be processed a lot faster.
 This can be crucial in securing a great property deal or when you need finance quicker than traditional routes, such as buying at an auction.